kammirzazad/KPN-SystemC/README.md

 This repository provides an implementation of Kahn processes [1] in SystemC [2] and two examples that utilize this implementation to model applications as KPN.

 # Design
 The implementation can be found in *kahn_process.h* which defines the abstract SystemC module with same name.
-Following the SystemC semantics, this class derives from *sc_module* and defines a thread named *main*.
+Following the SystemC semantics, this class derives from *sc_module* and defines a *sc_thread* named *main*.
 The main thread simply calls pure virtual function of *process()* in a while loop whilst keeping track of the current iteration.

 In SystemC, modules need to communicate with each other through *sc_ports* whose interface is defined by classes derived from *sc_interface* and are connected using classes derived from *sc_channel*.
 However, to provide a generic implementation, base class does not define any interface or port and it is up to the application developer to define them. *kpn_fifo* folder provides an example of how to define ports with *sc_fifo* interface for producer and consumer processes.
 Once ports are defined, data can be sent on *out_ports* using *write()* method and received from *in_ports* using *read()* method.